The Story Behind the

 What is the significance of oral histories?

 Oral histories offer insights that are often absent from official or written records.
 They capture the texture of memory, emotion, and lived experience, adding depth to broader historical narratives.
-By highlighting the voices of individuals—particularly those who have historically been underrepresented—oral histories help democratize the archive.
+By highlighting the voices of individuals, particularly those who have historically been underrepresented, oral histories help democratize the archive.
 They serve not only as records of the past but also as tools for dialogue, reflection, and community engagement.

 How to navigate the HHF GCA Oral History Collection

-The HHF GCA Oral History Collection contains over two hundred hours of recorded interviews, carefully organized to support both casual exploration and in-depth research.
-The interviews are archived with detailed metadata and timestamps, allowing users to quickly locate content relevant to their interests.
+The HHF GCA Oral History Collection contains over two hundred hours of recorded interviews, archived with detailed metadata and timestamps, allowing visitors to quickly locate content relevant to their interests.
 Interviews are grouped into nine thematic categories and are tagged to reflect the major topics, people, places, and experiences discussed.
-Each entry is also associated with the referenced decades, enabling users to filter results chronologically.The Collection includes a search function that searches indexed terms for each interview, enhancing discoverability and enabling targeted research across the archive.
-Visitors can browse by category, follow thematic tags, or search by keywords related to subjects.To access the full archive, visitors must register for a free account.
-Once registered, users gain full access to the collection.
+Each entry is also associated with the referenced decades, enabling users to filter results chronologically.
+The Collection includes a search function that searches indexed terms for each interview, enhancing discoverability and enabling targeted research across the archive.

 Team Members